openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     openvino_tensorflow.cxx11_abi_flag()

-To disable execution of certain operators on the OpenVINO backend, use the following API to run them on native TensorFlow runtime:
+To disable execution of certain operators on the OpenVINO™ backend, use the following API to run them on native TensorFlow runtime:

     openvino_tensorflow.set_disabled_ops(<string_of_operators_separated_by_commas>)